 If you the video producer and are uploading a file to Twitter, Facebook, LinkedIn or YouTube, using an .srt closed caption file is your resposibility.

-Learn about online accessibility for video captioning on the Stanford Online Accessibility Program (SOAP) website.
+Learn about online accessibility for video captioning on the Stanford Online Digital Accessibility program (SODA) website.

-For more general information about online accessibility, please see the Stanford Online Accessibility Policy and visit the SOAP website.
+For more general information about online accessibility, please see the Stanford Online Accessibility Policy and visit the SODA website.